-- 1. Be accepted and enrolled in the J.S.D.
-Program in Intercultural Human Rights. - 2.
+- 1. Be accepted and enrolled at least half-time in an LL.M Program offered by St. Thomas University College of Law. - 2.
 Be a citizen, national, or eligible non-citizen of the United States with a valid Social Security Number. - 3.
 Be registered with selective service if required to do so by law. - 4.
 Be maintaining Satisfactory Academic Progress - 5.
+Meet credit criteria established by the U.S. Department of Education (for Direct Plus Loan borrowers only) - 6.
 Not owe a refund of any Title IV funds or be in default of any previously borrowed student loans.

-To apply for the Federal Direct Unsubsidized Loan, you will need to complete the following:
+To apply for the Federal Direct Unsubsidized Loan and/or the Direct PLUS Loan for Graduate and Professional Students, you will need to complete the following:

 Request your Federal Student Aid Identification (FSA ID) at studentaid.gov.
-Your FSA ID is used to electronically apply for federal student aid and access your federal student aid records online.
+Your federal student aid PIN is used to electronically apply for federal student aid and access your federal student aid records online.
 Your FSA ID serves as your electronic signature.
-Be sure to keep your FSA ID in a safe place, and do not share it with anyone.
+Be sure to keep your PIN in a safe place, and do not share it with anyone.

-2023-2024 Free Application for Federal Student Aid (FAFSA) on the web at studentaid.gov.
+2024-2025 Free Application for Federal Student Aid (FAFSA) at studentaid.gov.
 The result of your FAFSA is called the Student Aid Report (SAR) and it summarizes the data you reported on your application.
 You will receive your SAR via e-mail confirmation.
 Please be sure to read and review this information carefully for accuracy.
 Should you need to make corrections you may do so electronically by submitting a FAFSA correction online at studentaid.gov.